Team Penske NTT INDYCAR Series Qualifying Report

 Recap:

-- Josef Newgarden, Will Power and Simon Pagenaud all were able to transfer to the second round of qualifying, but no further.
-Newgarden, in particular, continued his unusual start to the weekend by bringing out a red-flag period to finish last in the second round after making contact with a tire barrier.
+- When it came time for the evening qualifying session, the other winner of the 2020 IMS Road Course doubleheader – Will Power – nearly captured another NTT P1 Pole Award as he just missed out on the top spot by .067 seconds to qualify second.

-- Pagenaud will lead the Team Penske quartet to the green flag tomorrow with his eighth-place starting position.
-The Frenchman is a five-time series winner on temporary street courses.
+- The 30-minute morning warmup for the NTT INDYCAR SERIES will begin Saturday at 8:45 am before giving way to NXS qualifying and NCS practice that will take fans up to the start of the Big Machine Spiked Coolers Grand Prix.

-Coverage: The Big Machine Music City Grand Prix will air on NBCSN and the INDYCAR Radio Network beginning at 5:30 pm ET on Sunday, August 8.
+Coverage: The Big Machine Spiked Coolers Grand Prix will air on NBCSN and the INDYCAR Radio Network beginning at 12:30 pm ET on Saturday, August 14.